drewproud/example-project/README.md

 1. Add a styled-components theme to dry out the CSS
 2. Add one or two happy path end-to-end tests for better coverage using Nightwatch or similar
 3. Test on browsers other than chrome
+4. Find a better abstraction for the isCurrentlyTyping logic

 ## Possible future improvements
 1. Diverge interfaces for customer service reps and users based on use case and needs